Goal: Conduct extensive research and identify a solution.

 How can our design intervention improve the coffeeshop experience for everyone?

 First, we must contextualize improvements according to the experiences of the groups involved.
 Our definition was: Enhancing the experience for everyone involved in each phase of the interactions occurring in the transition space.
-Enhance refers to making the whole experience pleasurable, and timely efficient.
+Enhance refers to making the whole experience pleasurable, timely and efficient.

 We realized that the lens through which we previously looked at Starbucks was narrow.
 Since we ourselves have only been customers, our initial research completely omitted invisible groups.
-This time we had to go outside the box - to people behind the counter at Starbucks, and those we didn't see.
+This time we had to go outside the box - to people behind the counter at Starbucks, and consider those we didn't see.
 For an inclusive study, we had to expand our scope.

 the transition space.

 The exploration space is Starbucks.
 But what aspect of it?
 There's so much that goes into the entire coffeeshop experience.
 Since our focus is on transition spaces, we decided to narrow down our study to the lines at Starbucks.
 To do so, we had to deconstruct the elements of the line, study lines in various contexts, and find out the strategic intent of the Starbucks line.

 Is it the same structure at every coffeeshop?
 Is it located within a certain proximity to the menus?
 Is the line intentionally placed by the displays to tempt customers to purchase more?
 Would Starbucks consider removing lines a whole?
 What purpose do lines serve?
 Do people enjoy waiting in lines?
 If there is a long line, does that disincentivize customers?
 What do the staff do when the lines are long?
 Are there any barriers that exclude certain groups from entering the line?

 Placing the order